Dijkstra Algorithm Explained: Why It Actually Works

 - Confusing Dijkstra with BFS: Both use a queue, both process nodes by distance.
 But BFS uses a FIFO queue (correct for unweighted graphs) and Dijkstra uses a priority queue (correct for weighted graphs).
 Wrong queue type, wrong results.

-- Returning distances when the problem asks for paths: Dijkstra computes shortest distances.
+0, everything else at infinity.
+Initialise all nodes to0and the relaxation step won't update anything, because no path "improves" on a distance of zero. - Distances vs paths: Dijkstra computes shortest distances.
 If the problem wants the actual path (the sequence of nodes), you need a predecessor map built during relaxation.
 Track which node caused each update, then backtrack from the destination to reconstruct the route.

-If you want frame-by-frame visual walkthroughs across different graph configurations, the understanding lesson on Codeintuition traces every variable at every step.
-The graph course covers Dijkstra alongside Bellman-Ford and Floyd-Warshall as part of Codeintuition's learning path ($6.67/month with the annual plan), building the full shortest path decision framework in sequence.
+If you want frame by frame visual walkthroughs across different graph configurations, the understanding lesson on Codeintuition traces every variable at every step.
+The Graph course covers Dijkstra alongside Bellman-Ford and Floyd-Warshall as part of Codeintuition's learning path ($6.67/month with the annual plan), building the full shortest path decision framework in sequence.

 Before reading this, you probably knew the steps.
 Now you know why each step is correct, where the proof breaks, and which problems are Dijkstra in disguise.
-Next time you see a problem that doesn't look like a textbook shortest-path graph, check for non-negative weighted edges.
+Next time you see a problem that doesn't look like a textbook shortest path graph, check for nonnegative weighted edges.
 If they're there, you already know the algorithm.